Make Secure Donations Through Network for Good

 - Lands of agricultural, forestry, hydrological, geological or wildlife habitat significance.

-The KLT programs listed below reflect the values and priorities of our community.
-We invite you to join us in growing these programs.
+KLT's work reflect the values and priorities of our community.
+We invite you to join us in growing these programs- through volunteer work or donations.
 The work we do collectively requires time and resources.
 Help us to develop additional opportunities to protect the lands, cultures and lifestyles that Kansans love.

 Donate a Conservation Easement